-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) MDOC Policy 1.1.17, (3) interviews with staff (specifically, counseling staff responsible for assessing risk), (4) the Intake-Sexual Victimization Predictor Screen [ISVPS]) and (5) A review of 17 resident files (both current and former residents).
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) MDOC Policy 1.1.17, (3) interviews with staff (specifically, counseling staff responsible for assessing risk), (4) the Screening for Sexually Assaultive Behavior, Sexually Abusive Behavior, and Risk for Sexual Victimization forms; and (5) A review of 11 resident files (both current and former residents).

 OBSERVATIONS: The Facility uses a risk assessment tool that utilizes each resident's intake responses to a variety of questions, including past victimizations and abusiveness.
 This information is used to help determine a youth's risk of sexual aggression and sexual vulnerability.
-The staff uses a screening tool, a personal interview, and any other available relevant records to assess each youth's risk for Standard 115.342 Use of screening information
+The staff uses a screening tool, a personal interview, and any other available relevant records to assess each youth's risk for sexual aggressive behavior and vulnerability to sexual victimization.
+Staff are aware that they are to consider gender nonconforming or manner or identification.
+In a review of 11 resident files, all 11, or 100.0%, did have documentation showing that a Screening was performed within the required 72-hour timeframe.